wrapperband/FeathercoinWalletGuide/README.md

 ![Stealth Address](/images/ftc-0.9.3.2-stealth.SX.search.01.png)

-### Multiple Signature Addresses
+## Multiple Signature Addresses

 Multisignature (often called MultiSig) is a form of technology used to add additional security for crypto-currencies transactions.
 Multisignature addresses require another user or multiple users to sign a transaction before it can be broadcast onto the block chain.

 This can be used to facilitate escrow holdings, using 2 out of 3 an arbiter can be employed to hold the deciding vote.

+### Creating a Multiple Signature Address

-Or in the case of one of two, where 2 people can allocate expences and either one is empowered to validate a transaction happens.
+In this example we create acces to a multiple signature account or address that is "one of two".
+It could be used where 2 people can allocate expenses and either one is empowered to validate a transaction or payment happens.

 To create a "MultiSig" address in Feathercoin, click on wallet and select Send addresses : then select "New MultiSig".